 This time of year I always get a little

 mad pissed off when I hear about the irresponsibility of some people.
-It’s November and they haven’t saved for Christmas.
+There’s only a few weeks left and they haven’t saved for Christmas.

-There’s still a little time to earn some extra money or sacrifice something to help save for Christmas but there also some things you should NOT do to save for Christmas.
+There’s still a little time to earn some extra money.
+Or you could sacrifice something to help save for Christmas, like taking some time off from eating out.
+But, there also some things you should NOT do to pay for Christmas.

 News flash: they don’t want to help you!

-When you use one of these programs since you didn’t save for Christmas, you are costing your future self money.
+When you use one of these programs (since you didn’t save for Christmas), you are costing your future self a ton of money.
 There’s usually a maintenance or service fee for skipping a payment.
-Plus your loan term will be extended by a month, and you’ll pay extra in interest.
+Plus, your loan term will be extended by a month, and you’ll pay extra in interest.

-One of the things I’ve heard this year that really got to me was when my personal trainer mentioned that several people decided to “take a break” from working out with her until after the new year.
-They were even bold enough to say it was because they planned to use that money for Christmas since they hadn’t saved for it.
+One thing I heard this year that really got to me was when my personal trainer mentioned that several people decided to “take a break” from working out with her until after the new year.
+They were even bold enough to say it was because they needed to use that money to pay for Christmas since they hadn’t saved for it.

 It’s implying to that small business that buying your kid more crap they don’t need from Walmart is more important that her services.
 It’s also preventing the small business owner from paying for their own Christmas celebration.